Jali001/Team-Profile-Generator/README.md

 ## Usage

-User should answer the prompts that appear by running the application with the node index.js command:
+User should answer the prompts that appear by running the application with the node index.js command

+Link to demo video: [Team Profile Generator](https://youtu.be/uYKTXKJ4HSo)